Popular Locations

 There are no unusual risks involved in having blood drawn or collecting a saliva sample for genetic testing.
 Some people who have genetic testing may experience depression, heightened anxiety or fear.
 A positive test result may also bring about changes in family relationships.
 A negative or variant of uncertain significance test result may cause feelings of frustration, confusion, or disappointment because the results did not provide the cause of the cancers in the family or information about cancer risks for the person or his or her family members.

 The coverage of genetic testing depends upon whether a person meets his or her insurance criteria for genetic testing.
-These criteria can vary with each insurance company.
+This criteria can vary with each insurance company.
 In most instances, people with a cancer diagnosis, especially those with pancreatic or ovarian cancer, will meet their insurance criteria for genetic testing.
 Even if insurance criteria are met, there still may be cost because of copays or deductibles.
+If you have questions about the coverage of genetic testing, please contact the testing laboratory performing your testing.
+For testing performed at Ambry Genetics, please contact their billing department at 949-900-5500.
+For testing performed at Invitae/LabCorp, please contact their billing department at 833-941-0828.
+For testing performed at the Yale DNA Diagnostic Laboratory, please contact the Yale Medicine pre-estimation team at 203-737-7692.

 No, this genetic test is not a research study.
 It is performed for clinical purposes.
 A clinical test means the results may be used for your medical care, management, and/or treatment.
 The results of this testing are not used for research unless you have specifically signed a separate consent form for research purposes.
 Your genetic counselor may review research options with you at the time of your genetic counseling visit.